RachWalm/VolunteerVillage/README.md

 - Activate volunteers - This provides a list of volunteers who need activating's names, the button then takes you to all that persons details to be checked.
 If activated they are removed from the list.
 - Search volunteers to match with needs - This is an extremely important function as when a requirement for a task comes in then the coordinators can search for people who do that task and are likely to be available, a list of those people and their details is then provided for the coordinator to phone the person and make arrangements.

+#### Forms on pages

+All forms undergo csrf tokens to avoid any fraudulent behaviour.

+Forms that can be taken directly from the models as they will save to the models are created using forms.py and put in the HTML as that form.

+Searches use inputs that are created individually in the HTML and are not saved in the database.

 #### Search pages

+All search pages are created with individual inputs in the HTML and the lists for the options are created from data that is saved in the database.

+Some search fields are select inputs.
+Activities are taken from the SkillChoices Model and time and day are done using the fields in the VolunteerProfile model.
+Where required they are changed into the verbose name so that users can understand them rather than the shortened versions to allow easier coding.

+There are also some free text boxes that then look for the combination of letters that has been used. icontain should be able to deal with capitals vs small letters, but there is a message with these free text boxes reminding users to use capitals appropriately, just in case.

 #### Coordinator activate/edit coordinator profiles page